chriswailes/RLTK/README.md

 		value :strings, [String]
 	end

+### Tree Iteration and Mapping

+RLTK Abstract Syntax Trees may be [traversed](http://en.wikipedia.org/wiki/Tree_traversal) in three different ways:

+* Pre-order
+* Post-order
+* Level-order

+The order you wish to traverse the tree can be specified by passing the appropriate symbol to {RLTK::ASTNode#each}: `:pre`, `:post`, or `:level`.

+You can also map one tree to another tree using the {RLTK::ASTNode#map} and {RLTK::ASTNode#map!} methods.
+In the former case a new tree is created and returned; in the latter case the current tree is transformed and the result of calling the provided block on the root node is returned.
+These methods will always visit nodes in *post-order*, so that all children of a node are visited before the node itself.

 ## Code Generation

 RLTK supports the generation of native code and LLVM IR, as well as JIT compilation and execution, through the {RLTK::CG} module.
 This module is built on top of bindings to [LLVM](http://llvm.org) and provides much, though not all, of the functionality of the LLVM libraries.

-A very small amount of the functionality of the RLTK::CG module (currently only the {RLTK::CG::Support.load_library} method) requires the [LLVM Extended C Bindings](https://github.com/chriswailes/llvm-ecb) library.
+A small amount of the functionality of the RLTK::CG module requires the [LLVM Extended C Bindings](https://github.com/chriswailes/llvm-ecb) library.
 If this library is missing the rest of the module should behave properly, but this functionality will be missing.
+The features that require this library are:

+* **Shared Library Loading** - Load shared libraries into the process so that their exported symbols are visible to LLVM via the {RLTK::CG::Support.load\_library} method.
+* **ASM Printer and Parser Initialization** - Available through the {RLTK::CG::LLVM.init\_asm\_parser} and {RLTK::CG::LLVM.init\_asm\_printer} methods.
+* **LLVM IR Loading** - LLVM IR files can be loaded into RLTK via the {RLTK::CG::Module.read\_ir\_file} method.
+* **Value Printing** - Print any value's LLVM IR to a given file descriptor using {RLTK::CG::Value#print}.
+* **Targets, Target Data, and Target Machines** - Manipulate LLVM structures that contain data about the target environment.
+* **Object File Generation** - LLVM Modules can be compiled to object files via the {RLTK::CG::Module#compile} method.

 ### Acknowledgments and Discussion